 There are seemingly popular blockbusters that fail, and there are small indie films that soar beyond expectation.
-Investing in film is risky, and there is no full-proof way to predict a film’s success.
+Investing in film is risky, and there is no fool-proof way to predict a film’s success.
 So, is investing in Hollywood even worth the trouble?
-And how do investors currently approach the risk? investments.
+And how do investors currently approach the risk?
+Investments.

 A lack of understanding about the film industry can impact investment behavior.
 Dr. M Franklin of the Institute for Creative and Cultural Entrepreneurship explains:

 “There is a lack of clear, detailed, high-quality information about the film industry.
 This refers not only to the oft-cited lack of revenue and profitability data, but also to information about the way in which film project characteristics are evaluated, projects accessed, and financial involvement in films structured.
 How the industry is perceived impacts how it operates.
 This knowledge gap likely contributes to a lack of investor confidence and therefore contributes to difficulties in accessing finance.”

 Franklin also cites financial crises and digital disruption as reasons that investors avoid the film industry.
 To mitigate risk, Franklin states:

 “Financiers are more likely to back a film if they believe it can be sold to distributors around the world, or to video-on-demand (VOD) service providers.
 Thus, in making decisions, investors and fund managers are not solely considering audience demand, but rather derived demand – the demand from broadcasters, theatrical distributors, VOD services and other business-to-business buyers of content.”